 Nurse Anesthesia - Doctor of Nursing Practice

 The College of Nursing and Professional Disciplines Nurse Anesthesia Program is excited to announce our newest degree program – the post baccalaureate Doctor of Nurse Practice!
-The first Nurse Anesthesia cohort for this program will be admitted for the Fall 2018 semester.
+The first Nurse Anesthesia cohort for this program was admitted for the Fall 2018 semester.

 The Council on Accreditation of Nurse Anesthesia Educational Programs (COA) recently approved our 97 credit hour, 9 semester curriculum that leads to a Doctor of Nursing Practice (DNP) degree from the University of North Dakota.
 This program prepares graduates for the highest level of nursing practice by integrating courses in evidence-based practice, leadership, healthcare economics, collaboration, informatics, knowledge of systems, and healthcare policy with specialized nurse anesthesia practice education.

-Students in the Nurse Anesthesia Program will begin in August of each year and continue for 36 consecutive months.
-Coursework in this program will utilize face-to-face, online, and clinical practicum learning.
+Students in the Nurse Anesthesia Program begin in August of each year and continue for 36 consecutive months.
+Coursework in this program utilizes face-to-face, online, and clinical practicum learning.
 Clinical experiences in anesthesia practice are provided at several urban and rural healthcare facilities.
 The clinical experiences require travel within the states of North Dakota and Minnesota.